exercism/python/exercises/practice/sieve/.approaches/introduction.md

 The "set operations" example above is clean, readable, and in benchmarking was the fastest code tested.

-Further details of perfomance testing are given in the [Performance article][article-performance].
+Further details of performance testing are given in the [Performance article][article-performance].

 [approaches-nested]: https://exercism.org/tracks/python/exercises/sieve/approaches/nested-loops
 [approaches-sets]: https://exercism.org/tracks/python/exercises/sieve/approaches/set-operations